Everything you need to know about hard water and how an electronic water descaler can help

 Areas within the

-South and East of England experience the highest levels of hard water.
+South and East of England experience the highest levels of water hardness.
 The water supplied to these regions are exposed to higher amounts of chalk and limestone as the water passes through the granite regions in the North and West of the UK.

-Swindon is reported to have the highest levels of hard water, reaching up to 349 mg/L. Slough, Milton Keynes, Hemel Hampstead, and Bath also have very hard water.
+Swindon is reported to have the hardest water, reaching up to 349 mg/L. Slough, Milton Keynes, Hemel Hampstead, and Bath also have very hard water.

-Anyone living in the following counties will also experience high levels of water hardness:
+Anyone living in the following counties will also experience high levels of hardness:

 • Bedfordshire